Buster Keaton: Return to feature films

-In 1965, Keaton starred in the short film The Railrodder for the National Film Board of Canada.
+During the autumn of 1964 Keaton was in Canada, starring in the color featurette The Railrodder for the National Film Board of Canada.
 He traveled from one end of Canada to the other on a motorized handcar, wearing his traditional pork pie hat and performing gags similar to those in films that he made 50 years before.
-The film is also notable for being his last silent screen performance.
-He played the central role in Samuel Beckett's Film (1965), directed by Alan Schneider.
+A black-and-white companion film, Buster Keaton Rides Again (1965), documented Keaton at work during The Railrodder, staging, improving, and rejecting gags on location.

-In 1965 he appeared on the CBS television special A Salute to Stan Laurel, a tribute to the comedian and friend of Keaton who had died earlier that year.
+In 1965, he appeared on the CBS television special A Salute to Stan Laurel, a tribute to the comedian and friend of Keaton who had died earlier that year.
+He also played the central role in Samuel Beckett's experimental project Film (1965), directed by Alan Schneider.